simdjson/simdjson/README.md

 ## Large files

-If you are processing large files (e.g., 100 MB), it is likely that the performance of simdjson will be limited by page misses.
+If you are processing large files (e.g., 100 MB), it is likely that the performance of simdjson will be limited by page misses and/or page allocation.
 You will get best performance with large or huge pages.
 Under Linux, you can enable transparent huge pages with a command like `echo always > /sys/kernel/mm/transparent_hugepage/enabled` (root access may be required).
 We recommend that you report performance numbers with and without huge pages.

 ## Code usage and example